ojaksch/MiSTer_tty2rpi/1-Setup-Raspberry_Pi.md

 ---

-# Setting up a the Raspberry Pi
+# Setting up the Raspberry Pi

 In this HowTo I assume that you are already familiar with setting up a Raspberry Pi.